ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 For reference, here is [the CMS guidance on the Table of Contents](https://github.com/CMSgov/price-transparency-guide/tree/master/schemas/table-of-contents).

-Where plans have the same rates, HIOS Plan IDs or Group EINs can be listed and point to the correct in network files rather than having duplicate files for each plan.
+Where plans have the same rates, HIOS Plan IDs or Group EINs can be listed and point to the correct in-network files rather than having duplicate files for each plan.

 **2. In-Network Negotiated Rates File**: Under the finalized federal rules, a plan or issuer must disclose in-network provider negotiated rates for all items and services through machine-readable files.